phossa2/event/README.md

   // shared event manager in scope 'MVC'
   $mvcEvents = EventDispatcher::getShareable('MVC');

-  // a event manager instance, which has scope 'MVC'
+  // an event manager instance, which has scope 'MVC'
   $events = new EventDispatcher('MVC');

   // in scope MVC ?